NandiniKarikalan/Random-Dice-Roll/README.md

-🎲 Dicee – Random Dice Roll Game
+# 🎲 Random Dice Roll Game

 A fun and interactive web-based dice game built with HTML, CSS, and JavaScript.
 Refresh the page to roll the dice and see who wins — Player 1, Player 2, or a draw!